-RCW 43.19.648 requires state agencies and local governments to fuel publicly owned vehicles, vessels, and construction equipment with electricity or biofuels to the extent practicable.
+RCW 43.19.648 requires state agencies and local governments to fuel publicly owned vehicles, vessels and construction equipment with electricity or biofuels to the extent practicable.
 The definition of practicable can be found in Chapter 194-28 WAC for state agencies and Chapter 194-29 WAC for local governments.

 The GroupSpaces site hosts materials for the Alternative Fuels and Vehicles Technical Advisory Group (AFV-TAG).
-AFV-TAG convenes policymakers, fleet managers, and industry to discuss the latest technology and policy trends and to exchange experiences with alternative fuels and vehicles.
-AFV-TAG meetings are typically from 9-12 the third Friday of every odd-numbered month in Olympia, with remote participation options available.
+AFV-TAG convenes policymakers, fleet managers and industry to discuss the latest technology and policy trends and to exchange experiences with alternative fuels and vehicles.
+AFV-TAG meetings are typically from 9-12 on the third Friday of every odd-numbered month in Olympia, with remote participation options available.
 You may sign up for AFV-TAG announcements here.

 Chapter 194-29 WAC – Practicable use of electricity and biofuels to fuel local government vehicles

 Per RCW 43.325.080 – Commerce established rules for how local governments are to meet the requirements set forth in RCW 43.19.648 regarding procurement of alternative fuels and vehicles.
 Final adoption was in October 2016.